ArBridgeman/aurorianclouds/README.md

 **Maturity: Established**

 `sous-chef` is a meal-planning and recipe-management application.
-It parses prepared recipes, creates menus, schedules menu items, and prepares a aisle-based grocery list.
+It parses prepared recipes, creates menus, schedules menu items, and prepares an aisle-based grocery list.
 Results are exported to services such as Todoist and Google Sheets.
 It is the most established application in this repository and includes extensive unit, integration, and end-to-end test coverage.